Mvamsi2000/ai-buddy-for-kids/README.md

-Great point — you deserve a clean, GitHub-perfect README.md from the start.

-Here’s the complete updated version with:

-✅ Clean folder structure
-✅ Professional formatting
-✅ All features and setup steps
-✅ Ready to paste directly into GitHub

-⸻

 # 🤖 AI Buddy for Kids (WhatsApp + Gemini + Streamlit)

 A friendly AI-powered WhatsApp buddy that chats with children, tracks their moods, creates personalized summaries, and alerts caregivers when emotional help might be needed.